CZ-NIC/fred-docs/AdminManual/AdministrativeTasks/Objects.rst

    * *Reason* – the reason why the domain is being unblocked,
    * *New holder* – assign a new owner by their *handle*,
    * *Remove admin. contacts* – unassign all administrative contacts,
-   * *Restore prev. state* – restore the state (owner) that was before blocking.
+   * *Restore prev. state* – restore the object state that was before blocking.

 #.
 Proceed with the unblocking by clicking the :guilabel:`Unblock` button
    and confirm with :guilabel:`OK`.

-The system removes all blocking statuses.
+The system removes all blocking flags, eventually restores the former set of flags which used to be assigned before the blocking, if requested.

-It does not unblock the original owner in any case.
+The system attempts to unblock the original owner contact, if it had been blocked together with the domain, and if it is not linked to any other blocked domains.
+If it is linked to other blocked domains, the system creates a copy of the owner contact, replaces the original contact with the copy in the blocked domains, and unblocks the original owner.

 Blacklist and delete a domain
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~